erkstruwe/neusta-code-challenge/README.md

 Use this for testing the API's performance.

-This application is able to parse and save ~64,000 persons per second over HTTP on a standard office notebook.
+This application is able to parse and save <b>~64,000 persons per second</b> over HTTP on a standard office notebook.

 ## Project structure
 <dl>